Dilipchauhan1998/boolean-as-a-service/README.md

 # Boolean As a Service
-A service which can be used to create, delete and update boolean values Provides REST endpoints for each operation
+A service which can be used to create, delete and update boolean values <br />
+Provides REST endpoints for each operation <br />
-Handles POST, GET, PATCH and DELETE requests
+Handles POST, GET, PATCH and DELETE requests <br />

 ## Requirements
 - Mysql 8.0.21 or higher